General Practice FAQs

 The rules are the same as the Direct Care practice except that the patients are in Assisted Living Centers instead of visiting the doctor at the office.
 The doctor will generally accept patients who are not far from her home or office, making it easier to make the trip to their location.
 The typical plan is to see each patient once monthly unless there is a change in the patient’s status (there appears to be some illness starting, cough, fever, etc) at which point the doctor will attempt to see the patient that day, and if unable, will make arrangements for the patient to be seen urgently as needed.
 If the patient needs hospitalization, the doctor will do so within her admitting hospitals if possible, or will open communication with the admitting physician.
 Communication will be maintained with the family at all times.
 The care home and the family will have the doctor’s cell number.
 Insurance issues work the same as for regular patients.

-What is the difference between an HMO, PPO or POS insurance?
+What is the difference between an HMO, PPO, or POS insurance?

 An HMO insurance plan, or a Health Maintenance Organization, is one in which a set number of doctors are included in the group and these doctors are paid by the plan to care for all the patients over the course of the year.
 Each doctor is paid a set amount of money per month per patient whether they see the patient or not.
 The Primary doctor that has been assigned to each patient is the only doctor that can order tests for that patient, and the types of tests that the doctors can order are limited (this is one way in which this HMO type practice is supposed to save money).
 Many physicians refuse to see HMO patients because these types of insurances don’t reimburse physicians very well for patient care.
-PPO or POS insurance, Preferred Provider Organization or Point of Service plans are essentially Fee-for-Service Insurances.
+PPO or POS insurance, Preferred Provider Organization, or Point of Service plans are essentially Fee-for-Service Insurances.
 These plans pay the physician for the services the physician provides after the physician sees the patient.
-If the physician is a Preferred Provider (meaning listed as part of the plan) the patient pays a lower percentage of the visit – perhaps 10% – verses perhaps 20% or 30% if the physician is a non-participating provider.
+If the physician is a Preferred Provider (meaning listed as part of the plan) the patient pays a lower percentage of the visit – perhaps 10% – versus perhaps 20% or 30% if the physician is a non-participating provider.

 Why won’t HMO insurance work?